 The statue is often mentioned in lists of the most romantic statues of the world, along with Rodin’s ‘the Kiss’, and the El Beso monument in Lima, Peru.

-Batumi has it’s own airport offering international flights to Turkey, Russia, and Belarus.
+Batumi has it’s own airport offering international flights to Istanbul, Russia, and Belarus.
 There are regular flights to the Georgian capital, Tbilisi.